Trump wall - all you need to know about US border in seven charts

 The 650 miles of fencing built under President George W Bush cost an estimated $7bn, and it could not be described as fulfilling Mr Trump's promises of a "tall, powerful, beautiful" barrier.

-However, Mr Trump wants $5.7bn in addition to the $1.7bn already allocated for homeland security - most of which is for new and replacement barriers.
+However, Mr Trump said earlier this year he wanted $5.7bn in addition to the $1.7bn already allocated by Congress for homeland security.

-3. Trump wanted concrete, but is now talking about steel
+3. Trump wanted concrete, but now champions steel

 Mr Trump has changed his view of what constitutes a wall.